DaurenNope/ahea_replit/roadmap.md

 ### Unified Design Approach
 We are implementing a cohesive structure for the website:
 - **Main Landing Page**: Simple, elegant landing page that serves as an entry point
-- **Institution Selection**: Three clear options to choose different institutions
+- **Institution Selection**: Three clear options to choose different institutions (only shown on the main landing page)
 - **Institution Websites**: Each institution will have its own website based on the same design template
   - Consistent UI/UX across all institution websites
   - Color scheme and branding elements customized for each institution